raganwald-deprecated/homoiconic/2011/12/jargon.md

 ## CoffeeScript a damn fine tool

-If you want to write your JavaScript code such that you generate much the same code that CoffeeScript generates, I say go for it.
-Do what you do when you do what you do so well!
+If you want to write your JavaScript code such that you generate much the same code that CoffeeScript generates, I say go for it. *Do what you do when you do what you do so well*.
 But please don't start arguing about whether CoffeeScript is readable or maintainable or debuggable.
 Really.
-CoffeeScript isn't a language, it's hardly a notation.
-It's a jargon for writing standard JavaScript using standard Design Patterns for dealing with common JavaScript problems like how to write class-oriented OOP or how to loop over an object's own properties.
+CoffeeScript isn't a language, it's a jargon for writing standard JavaScript using standard Design Patterns for dealing with common JavaScript problems.

 If  you value making that JavaScript easier to *write* by virtue of having a tool that generates well-written JavaScript, CoffeeScript is a good tool to help you write good JavaScript.

 And if you value making JavaScript easier to *read* by virtue of getting everyone to solve the same problems the same way with the same Design Patterns, CoffeeScript is a good tool for getting *everyone else* to write good JavaScript.

 CoffeeScript isn't a language worth learning because it isn't a language.
 It doesn't make you think about programming in a new way.
 It's a tool for writing programs in a language you already know, JavaScript.
 And considered in that light, it's a damn fine tool.

+([discuss][d])

+[d]: http://news.ycombinator.com/item?id=3370428 "Discuss on Hacker News"

 ---